 - 2.12 By the turn of the century, the wider district had largely been developed and the location had lost its original high status.
 Many of the larger houses and villas were in multiple occupancy, with workshops and outbuildings being built on rear gardens.
 The interwar period saw some villas converted into flats, and others replaced with blocks of flats.
 The Salvation Army converted Alver Bank into an old people's home in 1935. - 2.13 St. James's church was destroyed by enemy action in 1940.
 From 1946 to 1966, the Allard Motor Company built cars in the grounds of Nos.
 72 and 74 Park Hill. - 2.14 The large front gardens of the houses on Clapham Park Road were truncated by road widening in the post-war period, which also brought infilling, notably with housing being built behind Nos.
 4 and 14 Kings Avenue, and at Nos.
 16-18 West Road.
-A school was built on Kings Avenue. - 2.15 The conservation area was designated in 1974 to give protection to surviving 19th Century development.
-Magnolia Place was built in former garden plots in the 1970s by Lambeth Council in the 'London Vernacular' style so that it blended in well with the historic context.
+A school was built on Kings Avenue. - 2.15 Bedford Buildings and the adjoining terrace in Clapham Park Road were spared demolition as result of direct action by local residents with police in attendance one Saturday morning in 1974.
+Residents stood in front of the demolition contractors' equipment pending the arrival of Lambeth Council's Chief Planning Officer, who served Building Preservation Notices.
+In a charged and hostile exchange, the contractors were forced to halt the demolition and the buildings were saved. - 2.16 The conservation area was designated in 1974 to give protection to surviving 19th Century development.
+Magnolia Place was built in former garden plots in the 1970s by Lambeth Council's in-house architects under Edward 'Ted' Hollamby.
+The Estate was designed in the 'London Vernacular' style so that fits in well with the historic context.
 At the same time the Council refurbished and remodelled many historic properties in the area including the semi-detached and terraced properties to Clapham Park Road.
-This was part of a Lambeth wide rehabilitation programme which saw the removal of inappropriate alterations and the reinstatement of historic detailing as well as the conversion of properties into modern accommodation.

-2.16 In 1986, the Salvation Army built a campus of sheltered housing - Mayfield Mews - in the grounds of Alver Bank and in 1990, the Allard Gardens development was built on the Allard Motor Company site.
+This was part of a Lambeth wide rehabilitation programme which saw the removal of inappropriate alterations and the reinstatement of historic detailing as well as the conversion of properties into modern accommodation. - 2.17 In 1986, the Salvation Army built a campus of sheltered housing Mayfield Mews in the grounds of Alver Bank and in 1990, the Allard Gardens development was built on the Allard Motor Company site.